orstavik/JoiComponents/book/chapter3_element_lifecycle/Problem1_attributesInConstructor.md

 update and respond to attribute values.

 Sure.
 HTML attributes has its limitations.
 HTML attributes are string values only.
+You can try to use JSON.
+But not all objects can be JSONified.
-And if you store too much or complex data in your HTML attributes, you obfuscate your HTML template.
+And if you store too much or complex JSON data in your HTML attributes, your HTML template in devtools become obfuscated.
 Therefore, in some situations we store data concerning an element's state as regular JS object properties.
 JS object properties can hold other primitive datatypes and bigger objects.